cnbbooks/lfe-sicp/ch2/exercises-3.md

   (funcall z (lambda (p q) p)))
 ```

 What is the corresponding definition of ``cdr3/1``?
-(Hint: To verify that this works, make use of the substitution model from the section [The Substitution Model for Procedure Application]().)
+(Hint: To verify that this works, make use of the substitution model from the section [The Substitution Model for Function Application]().)

 #### Exercise 2.5